 Harrogate Town 0 Stevenage FC 0: Advertiser player ratings

-Here's an assessment of how Simon Weaver's players performed during Saturday's stalemate at Wetherby Road.
+Here's an assessment of how the Town players performed at the EnviroVent Stadium.

 James Belshaw 6 - Didn't have a save of any note to make, but dealt competently with a number of balls into his box.

 Ryan Fallowfield 7 - Made some well-timed tackles and picked out Jon Stead with one superb cross from the right, which really ought to have led to Town breaking the deadlock.

 Will Smith 7 - Won plenty of headers but he didn't have the easiest of nights up against Stevenage's determined lone striker, Marcus Dinanga.

 Connor Hall 7 - Pretty sound in his defensive work and typically unflustered in possession.
 Hit plenty of long, diagonals passes out of defence, though wasn't accurate enough in doing so.

 Warren Burrell 7 - ADVERTISER STAR MAN.
 Won't be happy with how easily Elliot List ran past him during one rare Stevenage attack in the first half, but that moment aside he defended solidly.
 Made an excellent block inside his own box shortly after the interval.